Jessica Lange: 2016–present: Return to Broadway

-On September 24, 2022, Neil Jordan’s Marlowe, based on the novel The Black-Eyed Blonde: A Philip Marlowe Novel by John Banville and starring Lange, Liam Neeson, and Diane Kruger, premiered at the San Sebastián International Film Festival.
-During press for the film, director Jordan noted, "I was desperate to work with Jessica Lange.
+In 2018, Lange was honored with the Jason Robards Award for Excellence in Theater by the Roundabout Theater Company.
+In addition, she starred opposite Gwyneth Paltrow in the Netflix series The Politician and reprised her role as Constance Langdon in American Horror Story: Apocalypse, for which she earned a tenth Emmy nomination – her first in the Outstanding Guest Actress in a Drama Series category – in 2019.
+Lange's first film of the 2020s was Neil Jordan's Marlowe, based on the novel The Black-Eyed Blonde: A Philip Marlowe Novel by John Banville and co-starring Liam Neeson and Diane Kruger.
+The film premiered at the San Sebastián International Film Festival on September 24, 2022.
+During a press conference at the festival, director Jordan noted, "I was desperate to work with Jessica Lange.
 The thought of [her] playing a retired screen goddess was amazing.
 Thankfully she agreed to play the part."
 The film was released in theaters on December 2, 2022.
+On June 6, 2023, Jessica Lange: An Adventurer's Heart, a biography by film scholar, historian, and journalist Anthony Uzarowski, was released.